rheangocle/ConstantContactV3/README.md

 $campaignActivityId = $responseObject->campaign_activities[0]->campaign_activity_id;
 ```

-Now the email campaign can be scheduled:
+Once you have the campaign activity ID, you can proceed with scheduling the campaign:

 ```
     // API Endpoint